-Balance Billing - When a provider (such as a doctor or hospital) bills a patient more than the plan's allowed cost-sharing amount.
-As a member of BlueMedicare Premier Choice (PPO), you only have to pay our plan's cost-sharing amounts when you get services covered by our plan.
+Balance Billing - When a provider (such as a doctor or hospital) bills a patient up to 15% more than the plan's payment amount for services.
+The balance billing amount is collected in addition to the patient's regular plan cost-sharing amount.
+As a member of BlueMedicare Preferred (PFFS), you only have to pay our plan's cost-sharing amounts when you get services covered by our plan.
 We do not allow providers to balance bill or otherwise charge you more than the amount of cost sharing your plan says you must pay.
+See Chapter 4, Section 1.4 for more information about balance billing.

 Benefit Period - The way that both our plan and Original Medicare measure your use of hospital and skilled nursing facility (SNF) services.
 Instead of using an Original Medicare benefit period for inpatient hospital coverage, cost sharing is charged for each inpatient acute and psychiatric stay.
 Transfers from one hospital to another are treated as one admission.
 The daily cost sharing starts over with each new hospital admission.
 A SNF benefit period begins the day you go into a skilled nursing facility.
 The SNF benefit period ends when you have not received any skilled care for 60 days in a row.
-If you go into a hospital or a skilled nursing facility after one benefit period has ended, a new benefit period begins.
+If you go into a hospital or a skilled nursing facility after one benefit period begins.
 There is no limit to the number of benefit periods.